oriweingart/redux-publish-action/README.md

   applyMiddleware(publishActionMiddleware)
 );
 ```
-For user that sends - add ?sender=true to the application url
+For user that present his interaction - add ?sender=true to the application url
 ```bash
 http://your.app.com?sender=true
 ```